laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > $`P=E/\textrm{TotalCycleTime}`$

 Although this is an easy implementable algorithm by calculating a running sum of this function (see [[3]](#3), and more specifically [[4]](#4)).
 However, the presence of the many Angular Velocities makes the outcome of this calculation quite volatile.
-The angulate velocity is measured through the formula:
+The angular velocity is measured through the formula:

 > $`\textrm{AngularVelocity}=\frac{2\pi}{\textrm{NumberOfImpulsegivers}*\textrm{TimeBetweenImpulses}}`$